Haleʻiwa, Hawaii: History

 Haleʻiwa was designated a State Historic, Cultural and Scenic District in 1984 by the City and County of Honolulu.
 All new buildings must adhere to a design plan that reflects the territorial architecture of Haleʻiwa's earlier sugar industry period.
 The town is home to 30 historic buildings featuring plantation architectural styles influenced by the Waialua Sugar Co.

+The Haleiwa tidal gauge was the first in the state to record the tsunami caused by 2025 Kamchatka Peninsula earthquake: an amplitude of 4 ft relative to normal sea level.

 Military

 The 16th Coast Artillery's Battery F was assigned to four 8-inch M1888 railway guns that were located nearby on specially made spurs.
 These railway guns were soon dismounted and designated as Battery Kahuku.
 On December 7, 1941, two P-40B fighters, piloted by George Welch and Kenneth M. Taylor, managed to scramble against the Japanese attack on Pearl Harbor, taking off from the now-abandoned Haleʻiwa Airfield.